pdelong42/whatzit-puzzle/README.md

-This is going to be my brute-force solution to my son's "What'zit" puzzle.
+This is going to be my brute-force attempt at finding the solutions to my son's "What'zit" puzzle.
 Look in the docs directory for the photos of the solutions sheet.
 It would be nice to convert this to a more convenient format for the long-term, like ASCII graphics or SVG (anyone know a good, free OCR tool?).

 I'm going to be attempting to find all of the 8x8 solutions.
 At a bare minimum, I would expect to find the four solutions they provide - this would be